Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 Other highlights for July—August 2025

-• Yau Oi South bus terminus in Tuen Mun was closed starting on 18 August 2025 to facilitate construction works, with the bus services 61A and 61M moved southwards to the nearby Hoi Wing Road as the new terminus.
+The Yau Oi South bus terminus in Tuen Munwas closed starting on 18 August 2025 to facilitate construction works, with the bus services 61A and 61M moving southwards to the nearby Hoi Wing Road as the new terminus.

 Epilogue

-Bus routes (and bus model types), just like friendship, are, however, limited in terms of duration.
-The termination of bus route 80M is no small example: We should cherish this best part by respecting the things that would later become lost.
-As newer bus routes were established to provide more faster, and more direct services, older routes were then become victims of being canceled due to low ridership.
-This is what we should not forget about how these services have made their history, and how they would shape the development of the city.
+Bus routes (and bus model types), like friendship, are limited in duration.
+The termination of bus route 80M is a clear example: We should cherish this best part by respecting what will later be lost.
+As newer bus routes were established to provide faster and more direct services, older routes became victims of cancellation due to low ridership.
+We should remember how these services contributed to their history and how they shaped the city's development.